 Download and Install

 Follow these instructions using a Windows computer with Intel Pentium or higher, 1 GB of RAM, Video VGA resolution 800 x 600 or better, and Windows 7 or higher.
-The bootable medium you create to erase a drive can be used on computers running other operating systems (Mac, Windows, Unix/Linux).
 A bootable USB drive, 1GB or larger in size is recommended for creating boot media.
 The bootable medium you create in this process can be used on all devices, regardless of operating system of the device being erased.

 - Download the U-M licensed version of Active@ Killdisk from the U-M Box location.

 - Run the KillDiskUltimate-Setup.exe file downloaded from the U-M Box folder.